Endeavors is helping Veterans face challenges with a new, first of its kind Veterans Wellness Center.

 - Drop-in Childcare

-The Center will offer virtual care through a secure web-based platform beginning July 1st, prior to the building being opened to the public, thanks in part to a grant from the Texas Veterans Commission.
-The services offered through this virtual care program include counseling, case management, and health coaching.
+Virtual care is available through a secure web-based platform, prior to the center being opened to the public, thanks in part to a grant from the Texas Veterans Commission.
+The services offered through this include counseling, case management, and health coaching.
+This is crucial to extend services to those Veterans who may not always be able to make it to the center.

-These services are collaborative by providing primary health care, coordinating dental care, occupational therapy, and physical therapy.
+These services are collaborative by providing primary health care and coordinating dental care, occupational therapy, and physical therapy.

 The Wellness Center keeps the whole Veteran in mind.
 Endeavors is devoted to providing services that heal both body and mind.
 Health problems that do not manifest themselves physically are often the most difficult to treat and can be the most harmful to an individual.
 Having all the services under one roof ensures that Veterans know that they are available and allows for easy access to them.